rootdrew27/AcrePointSite/README.md

 # ToDo
 - Gallery Branch (see dg-README.md)
 - Landing Page (see lp-README.md)
-- lower quality of images when loading on small screens

 - Setup global theme variables
 - set the navbar to only display the logo and collapse button and a certain width
 - use a more sophisticated font